How Molecular Test Orders are Accessioned in Lab with LigoLab LIS

-With PCR testing volumes for COVID-19 steadily falling across the country, the molecular diagnostics laboratories that invested in technology and infrastructure to meet the demands of the pandemic can now pivot, expand test menus, and provide other forms of testing for their clients.
+With PCR testing volumes for COVID-19 flat-lining across the country, the molecular diagnostics laboratories that invested in technology and infrastructure to meet the demands of the pandemic can now pivot, expand test menus, and provide other forms of testing for their clients.

-With a modern and flexible laboratory information system (LIS) serving as the centerpiece, these labs can now configure new analytical workflows and repurpose capacity that was once dedicated to high throughput COVID testing.
+With modern and flexible molecular lab testing software (laboratory software systems) serving as the centerpiece, these labs can now configure new analytical workflows and repurpose capacity that was once dedicated to high throughput COVID testing.
 Instead of SARS-COV2, they can turn their attention and focus on other forms of infectious disease.
 This includes testing for sexually transmitted infections, urinary tract infections, and fungal, respiratory, and viral pathogens.

-The LigoLab LIS & RCM Laboratory Operating Platform is a perfect example of a comprehensive and highly configurable lab pathology software.
+The LigoLab LIS & RCM Laboratory Informatics Platform is a perfect example of a comprehensive and highly configurable LIS system.
 It’s comprised of powerful modules that support all testing disciplines, including anatomic pathology, clinical laboratory, and molecular diagnostics.
-Additionally, the platform also includes modules for revenue cycle management and direct-to-consumer (patient outreach software).
+Additionally, the platform also includes modules for lab RCM (revenue cycle management) and direct-to-consumer (patient outreach software).

 Every module on the LIS shares the same database and software infrastructure.
-There are no data silos with this all-in-one lab management system.
+There are no data silos with this all-in-one LIS software.
 It’s tailor-made for independent clinical laboratories and anatomic pathology groups interested in maximizing workflow automation, expanding services, and scaling operations while both gaining and retaining customers.